 Identity verification remains paramount.
 Notaries confirm signers’ identities through government-issued identification, such as a driver’s license or passport.
 This step deters imposters and protects against fraudulent signatures.

 Comprehension assurance follows verification.
-Before a notary, signers affirm understanding of the document.
+Before a notary, signers affirm their understanding of the document.
 This step prevents future claims of ignorance or coercion.

 Document integrity guarantees notarized documents remain unchanged post-signing.
 Notaries may affix a stamp or seal, providing evidence that the document is authentic and unaltered.
 These practices bolster trust in transactions, reducing disputes and legal challenges.